Phytophthora Stream Monitoring

 Monitoring in Washington

 Our program has collaborated with the Department of Natural Resources (WA DNR) and the Department of Agriculture (WSDA) to monitor for the emergence of Phytophthora ramorum in western Washington since 2003.
-Initial surveys were conducted widely by WA DNR from 2003-2010.
+Initial surveys were conducted widely by WA DNR from 2003-2010 (pdf).
 These surveys revealed a few waterways contaminated with P. ramorum and allowed the State to identify the sources, such as adjacent plant nurseries, to prevent the spread into the natural areas.

 Since those initial surveys, our program has worked with communities in western Washington to develop a Volunteer Stream Monitoring Program.
 The aim of the program is to monitor for the emergence of P. ramorum and other potentially invasive Phytophthora species in streams throughout western Washington.
 Please contact us if you are interested in participating.

-Following the findings of P. ramorum in waterways, our program has also conducted research to assess the movement of invasive plant diseases between forests, nurseries, and restoration sites and describe the variation and patterns of spread by using population genetics.
+Following the finding of P. ramorum in waterways, our program has also conducted research to assess the movement of invasive plant diseases between forests, nurseries, and restoration sites and describe the variation and patterns of spread by using population genetics.

 Monitoring Elsewhere